frequently asked questions

 Yes, it is.
 As we are a German-based company we are required to have a Reiseveranstalter-Insolvenzversicherung (insolvency insurance for tour operators) that guarantees that the money you send us is secure in the unlikely event of our insolvency.
 Please refer to our financial protection policy to know more about that.

-I don’t want to travel in a group, do you organize individual tours?
+I don’t want to travel in a group, do you organise individual tours?

 What's the difference between a tour and a short trip?